 MEDICATION COSTS.
 It’s no secret that, for many patients (particularly Medicare & Medicaid patients) the prohibitive costs of their prescription drugs are beyond their ability to pay.
 Individuals on limited incomes are often left with depressing dilemmas — the most common one being “prescription drugs or food?”

 CONFUSION / LACK OF INFORMATION.
 It’s not at all uncommon for patients to be unsure about their medication protocols.
-Particularly if they’re discharged from a hospital lacking a well-managed Meds To Beds program.
+Particularly if they’re discharged from a hospital lacking a well-managed Meds To Beds program and a less than ideal patient experience.

 Two classic cases of Preventable Readmission